nexus-link/Nexus.Link.Templates.IntegrationTests/README.md

 * Authentication
 * Stubs for Business Api tests
 * Stubs for Business Processes tests
-* Database
 * When to save calculated states?
+* Multi-environment support?

 ## Support for multiple instances

-The template can be used in two different modes, with a database or a memory storage.
+The template can be used in two different modes, with a physical (sql or table) or a memory storage.
 When using a database you get support for running the test service on multiple instances.

 ## Memory storage